What is a Medical Assistant & What Do They Do?

 Where Do Medical Assistants Work?

 Because hospitals are larger facilities with more resources, they can schedule more patients.
-As a result, medical assistants that work in a hospital will usually have a busier schedule.
+As a result, medical assistants who work in a hospital will usually have a busier schedule.
 To do their job, they may spend a lot of time on their feet while walking around the hospital.

 In comparison, physician private practices are smaller in scale.
-Thus, the typical workload is lighter and the pace is slower than what you would find in a hospital.
+Thus, the typical workload is lighter, and the pace is slower than what you would find in a hospital.
 In a private practice, medical assistants will likely have more flexibility with their work schedules.

 There are even travel medical assistants that do short contracts (typically a few months) all over the United States.